steveseguin/vdo.ninja/turnserver.md

 sudo apt install net-tools
 ```
+note: If you run into error 701 issues with your TURN server, check that the coturn service has access to your new SSL certificates:
+see this issue with coturn: https://github.com/coturn/coturn/issues/268

-We are going to open up some ports.
+Next, we are going to open up some ports... just in case they are blocked by default.
 ```
 sudo ufw allow 60000:62000/tcp sudo ufw allow 60000:62000/udp